Student Voting Guide

 Registering to Vote

-Registration deadline for the upcoming Presidential elections has unfortunately passed.
-Registering is a very easy process, however, and there is a convenient method for everyone to register.
+Registering is a very easy process, and there is a convenient method for everyone to register.
 The easiest way to register (recommended) is by visiting the Rock the Vote registration widget.
 Simply follow the directions and make sure you enter all of your information correctly.
 After you have completed the application, you must print and sign the form and mail it to the address printed on the registration form.

-- Must have lived in your election precinct for at least 30 days before election day
+- Have lived in your election precinct for at least 30 days before election day

 - Not claim the right to vote in more than one precinct